seshrs/isdt/lecture-notes/3-bld.md

 Now if you change `file2.c`, you need only re-run `gcc -c file2.c` and the linking step, which together should be much faster than recompiling everything.

-It's hard to keep track of this manually, so we can build Make rules to handle this for us:
+It's hard to keep track of this manually, so we can build Make recipes to handle this for us:

 ```
 mybinary: file0.o file1.o file2.o  # and so on